ModelInference/synoptic/traces/TwoPhaseCommit/src/README.txt

 ======
 The output looks like the following:

-0 0 send
-0 0 send
-0 0 send
-1 0 ack
-0 1 send
-1 0 ack
-0 1 send
-1 1 ack
-0 2 send

-The first integer indicates whether the node is a sender (0) or a receiver (1).
-The second integer indicates the message id.
-The last string specifies whether the message is a 'send' or an 'ack'.
-Right now the sender only generates 'send' and the receiver only generates 'ack.'
+TM, 0, tx_prepare, 0
+TM, 1, tx_prepare, 0
+TM, 2, tx_prepare, 0

+The fields are:
+1: sender of the message
+2: receiver of the messages
+3: message type
+4: transaction id